Painting Positivity: How a Tin of Paint Can Boost Your Mental Health

 It’s easy to start small with something like a chair or side table which does not have to take up a lot of time or space.

-After that, you can start thinking about how to find the space to paint that 12-slot IKEA KALLAX unit like Kayleigh Sherbourne (@do.it.yourself.mum), self-proclaimed DIY Mum :
+After that, you can start thinking about how to find the space to paint that 12-slot IKEA KALLAX unit like Kayleigh Sherbourne (@do.it.yourself.mum), self-proclaimed DIY Mum:

 If you run out of things to paint at home (yes, it can happen) there are plenty of options for finding more.
 Second-hand furniture is a no-brainer – check out our piece on finding furniture to upcycle for ideas and tips on great places to look.

-Improving your mental health and the environment
+Painting to improve your mental health and the environment

 These days, we’re all aware that buying new isn’t the best option for the environment when something is past its best.